Frequently Asked Questions

 How are underground CO2 storage sites and pipelines monitored?

 Multiple safeguards and protections are put in place for storage sites and pipelines.
 Safety is ensured through rigorous site selection, extensive monitoring, and regulatory oversight.
-Alaska requires extensive review and approval of plans to operate pipelines and storage facilities and inject carbon dioxide (CO₂).
-In addition, the US EPA requires a monitoring, reporting, and verification (MRV) plan for sequestered CO2.
-Typical project requirements include:
+Alaska requires extensive review and approval of plans to operate pipelines and storage facilities and inject carbon dioxide (CO2).
+In addition, the U.S. Environmental Protection Agency requires a monitoring, reporting, and verification plan for sequestered CO2.

-From NDIC Brochure: Understanding CO2 Storage and Pipeline Safety
+Source: North Dakota Industrial Commission Understanding CO2 Storage and Pipeline Safety

+First, the pipeline operator was cited for violating multiple regulations.
+When federal pipeline regulations are followed, pipelines outperform the safety standards of both rail and truck transit.
 Second, the unstable soil where the pipeline was installed was susceptible to movement from the preceding heavy rains (7.5 to 13.5 inches above average), resulting in a landslide that ruptured the pipeline as the ground shifted.
-Lastly, local weather conditions, lack of wind, and the density and volume of the CO₂ released slowed its dissipation; the pipeline operator models underestimated the potential affected area; the operator did not adequately inform local emergency responders; and the pipeline did not contain pure CO₂.
+Lastly, local weather conditions, lack of wind, and the density and volume of the COreleased slowed its dissipation; the pipeline operator models underestimated the potential affected area; the operator did not adequately inform local emergency responders; and the pipeline did not contain pure CO2

 What happens if a leak is detected?

-Transportation systems are designed with leak detection, alerts, and shutoff requirements.
+Transportation systems are designed with leak detection, alerts, and shutoff equipment.
 Valves along the length of the pipeline are designed to shut down if a leak is detected, limiting the carbon dioxide (CO2) volume released.

 While prolonged exposure to high concentrations of CO2 can cause breathing difficulty, the gas typically quickly evaporates into the air and requires little to no clean-up.